On Being a Naturalist

 That's not consolation.
 That's cosmology.

-Whether you're a Stock Exchange broker or cattle herder or health care advocate or dress designer or the person who simply greats people with a smile every morning, you're enough!
+Whether you're a stock exchange broker or cattle herder or health care advocate or dress designer or the person who simply greets people with a smile every morning, you're enough!
 And the World needs you.

 2026-05-15